Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

 We now describe a \lq\lq{}point-set\rq\rq{} model for the construction of those ($\infty$-categorical) derived groups of $P_\infty$-algebras automorphisms.
 First, we introduce a related and useful construction.

 \textit{The presheaf of Dwyer-Kan classification spaces.} The assignment

-where the $w(-)$ stands for the subcategory of weak equivalences and $cof$ for cofibrant $A$-modules, defines a weak presheaf of categories in the sense of \cite[Definition I.56]{Ane}.
+where the $w(-)$ stands for the subcategory of weak equivalences and $cof$ for cofibrant $R$-modules, defines a weak presheaf of categories in the sense of \cite[Definition I.56]{Ane}.
 It sends a morphism $A\rightarrow B$ to the functor $-\otimes_A B$. which is symmetric monoidal, hence lifts at the level of $P_{\infty}$-algebras.
 This is not a strict presheaf, since the composition of morphisms $A\rightarrow B\rightarrow C$ is sent to the functor $(-)\otimes_AB\otimes_BC$, which is naturally isomorphic (but not equal) to $(-)\otimes_AC$.
 This weak presheaf can be strictified into a presheaf of categories.
-Applying the nerve functor to this then defines an $\infty$-groupoid:
+Applying the nerve functor to this then defines an $\infty$-groupoid. \begin{defn} We denote for the \emph{simplicial presheaf of Dwyer-Kan classification spaces} given by the above construction, that is the coherent nerve of the presheaf of categories induced by the subcategory of weak-equivalences in $P_{\infty}-Alg$.

 We also denote